JoostVisser/summaries/process-algebra-lectures.md

   - We can either execute an $a$ step or a $c$ step.
   - $a.b.1 \parallel c.1 \overset a \longrightarrow b.1 \parallel c.1 \overset c \longrightarrow (b.1 \parallel 1)\downarrow$

-**Assumption:** In our theory, we can execute either the left side or the right side, but not both side at the same time.
+**Assumption:** In our theory, we can execute either the left side or the right side, but not both sides at the same time.
 Therefore, we assume that each action is *atomic*.

 #### Operational rules